LukyDrum/CAR_HUD/README.md

 # Additional requirements

 - As mentioned, you need to have OpenAuto installed
-- You may need to install Tkinter
+- You may need to install Tkinter, Font-noto
 ```
-sudo apt install python3-tk
+sudo apt install python3-tk fonts-noto
 ```

 # To-do